Li Po Chun United World College: Global Issues Forum

 Within the academic timetable, which works on an 8-day cycle, the last block of day 8 is reserved for the Global Issues Forum.
 The entire student body and members of the staff gather to listen to a presentation on a global issue, given by fellow students, and then participate in an open discussion.

 Cultural Evenings

 Cultural evenings aim to promote international understanding and appreciation of diversity.
 There are six cultural evenings each year, starting with an International Cultural Evening prepared by second years for incoming first years as part of the orientation programme.

 The Chinese Cultural Evening takes place every year, while the other evenings dedicated to other regional groups take place once every two years.
 In these student-led cultural evenings, students from the same geographic and cultural region come together to prepare a week of evening events that highlight their cultural characteristics, and a dinner of regional cuisines.

-China Week

-First year students travel to Mainland China in their first term to engage in a variety of community services.
-Annual China week projects include Teaching English to children of the Yao Tribe, visiting an elderly home, and helping mentally and physically disabled children in Guangdong province, working with lepers in Yunnan province, working with the Amity Foundation, and working with the group Habitat for Humanity.
-A popular trip involves hiking, cycling, kayaking and rock climbing in the Yangshuo area.